-Distributions and Dividend Reinvestment

-Distributions will be paid at least annually on the Shares in an amount representing substantially all of the net investment income and net capital gains, if any, earned each year.
+Distributions and Distributions will be paid at least annually on the Shares in an amount Dividend Reinvestment Distributions will be paid at least annually on the Shares in an amount representing substantially all of the net investment income and net capital gains, if any, earned each year.
 The Fund is not a suitable investment for any investor requiring routine distributions of income.